lschimidtc/lschimidtc/README.md

       *(to learn more about these positions, check out my LinkedIn or website by clicking the respective buttons above!)*

-## 🌟Some of my experience:
+## 🌟 Some of my experience:

-Worked most of my time in the bank industry in diverse areas such as:
+Worked most of my time in the financial industry in diverse areas such as:

 ### 🔄 Software Engineering: